ebenezerdon/react-custom-chat/README.md

 ## Using react-custom-chat?
 Let's talk

 If you're using react-custom-chat, I'd love to see what you're building!
-Send me a message on [LinkedIn](https://linkedin.com/in/ebenezerdon)!
+Send me a mail <ebenezerdon.official@gmail.com>